jared-smith-kr/Typescript-Lightning-Talks/talks/overloads/README.md

 }
 ```

 But that of course *doesn't* work.
-Overloads in Typescript follow some rules:

-1. They should proceed in order from less complex to more complex
+This has to compile down to Javascript, and if the only difference is the type then you will get an error for redeclaring the same function.
+The compiler *could* create multiple separate functions with different names and a another the actual exported name and conditional checks to decide sub-function to delegate to, but the Typescript team really doesn't want to be in the business of layering custom dispatching machinery on top of Javascript.

+Overloads in Typescript follow some rules.
+Like the rules of say, React hooks they may seem arbitrary at first but after working with them you come to understand and appreciate their logic.
+The rules are:

-2. You can only have **one** implementation body of your overload function that **must** be able to account for all of your overloaded signatures
+1. You can only have **one** implementation body of your overload function that **must** be able to account for all of your overloaded signatures
-3. Following from #2, the implementation signature **must** be compatible with **all** of your overloads
+2. Following from #1, the implementation signature **must** be compatible with **all** of your overloads
+3. They should proceed in order from less complex to more complex
 4. Exercise taste in how many you give, the compiler has to resolve any invocation of your function to a *specific* overload

 So when should you use overloads?
 Whenever you have a function that does different things based on it's input.
-Imagine we're wrapping the Date constructor.
+For a basic example, imagine we're wrapping the Date constructor.
 The Date constructor can take nothing, an ISO 8601 formatted string, or an integer timestamp, or a series of integers denoting the year, month, day, etc. So how would we write that in TS?

 ```typescript
 function makeDate(): Date